nrosenstein-c4d/c4d-nr-toolbox/README.md

 I chose to open source all of it as I'm no longer planning on a commercial release on any of these.

-> __Disclaimer__: Most of this is really, really old code!
-I've made an effort
-> to make it available for R20.
-If something isn't working or if the plugin
-> destroys your PC, car and house, it may be my fault, but you can not hold me
-> accountable for it!

 ## Contributions are Welcome!

 You don't have to code to contribute &ndash; donating icons would be pretty